Feature | Cardio-Obstetrics: Insights From JACC Focus Seminar

 - Lindley KJ, Bairey Merz CN, Davis MD, et al. Contraception and reproductive planning for women with cardiovascular disease: JACC Focus Seminar 5/5.
 J Am Coll Cardiol 2021;77:1823-34.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, Abortion, Induced, Acute Coronary Syndrome, Anesthesiology, Aortic Diseases, Arrhythmias, Cardiac, African Americans, Cardiomyopathies, Cardiomyopathy, Hypertrophic, Cardiovascular Diseases, Contraceptive Agents, Decision Making, Coronary Vessels, Diagnostic Tests, Routine, Dissection, Emergency Medicine, Family Practice, Fellowships and Scholarships, Fertilization, Follow-Up Studies, Gadolinium, Fetus, Goals, Heart Defects, Congenital, Hispanic Americans, Hypertension, Pulmonary, Hypertension, Pregnancy-Induced, Internal Medicine, Informed Consent, Live Birth, Lactation, Maternal Mortality, Mental Health, Mitral Valve Stenosis, Neoplasms, National Institutes of Health (U.S.), Mothers, Peripartum Period, Pharmaceutical Preparations, Postnatal Care, Postpartum Period, Pregnancy, Pregnancy, Obstetrics, Placenta, Pregnancy Outcome, Pregnancy, High-Risk, Pregnancy, High-Risk, Pregnant Women, Prevalence, Pregnancy, Unplanned, Radiation, Ionizing, Radiology, Referral and Consultation, Risk Assessment, Risk Factors, Sterilization, Tubal, Tachycardia, Thrombosis, Ventricular Dysfunction, Stroke, Vulnerable Populations, Universities